-The space heating and cooling service demand is computed for buildings upon their construction based on the buildings energy efficiency performance at the time of construction.
-New buildings in the model are constructed as either non-compliant with building energy codes, compliant, or zero-carbon-ready buildings, this choice, as well as the region and the year of construction, will influence the buildings energy service demand.
-The energy service demand of a building in the model can also be influenced by retrofitting, an existing building can be retrofit to improve its energy performance, bringing the building to a compliant status, while the most stringent retrofits allow existing building envelopes to become zero-carbon-ready.
-The projections of the shares of each type of retrofit depend on their costs and implemented policies in each scenario.
-Retrofitting a building will extend its lifetime, influencing the need for new constructions.
+Space heating and space cooling service demand is computed for buildings upon their construction, based on the building's energy efficiency performance at the time of construction.
+New buildings in the model are constructed as either non-compliant with building energy codes, compliant, or zero-carbon-ready buildings.
+This choice, as well as the region and the year of construction, influences the building's energy service demand.
+The energy service demand of a building in the model can also be influenced by retrofitting: an existing building can be retrofitted to improve its energy performance, so that the building complies with building energy codes or becomes zero-carbon-ready.
+The projections of the shares of each type of new building and retrofit depend on the policy assumptions underlying each scenario.
+Retrofitting a building extends its lifetime, influencing both the need for new constructions and the associated demand for construction materials.

-The total energy service demand to be met by heating or cooling equipment is then the sum of the service demand across the different vintages of buildings and across the five categories of building: non-compliant, compliant, zero-carbon-ready, retrofit to compliant, retrofit to zero-carbon-ready.
-Improvements in the performance of the building envelope (either via more efficient new constructions or via retrofits) shift buildings from one category to another and thereby reduce the total energy service demand for space heating and space cooling that remains to be met by heating or cooling equipment.
+The total energy service demand to be met by space heating or cooling equipment is therefore the sum of the service demand across the different vintages of buildings, determined by the year of construction, and across the five categories of buildings (non-compliant, compliant, zero-carbon-ready, retrofit to compliant, retrofit to zero-carbon-ready).
+Improvements in the performance of building envelopes (either via more efficient new constructions or via retrofits) shift them from one category to another and thereby reduce the total energy service demand for space heating and space cooling that remains to be met by heating or cooling equipment.

-In a second step, the technologies to supply the end-use service demand are chosen.
-For each end use, there is a detailed set of technologies available to the model (Figure 3.10).
-Within each technology option, for example a gas boiler, there are several types, representing the varying levels of efficiency and the associated investment cost.
-Additionally, there is a possibility to switch fuels and technologies, whereby heat-pumps could be used for space heating, instead of gas boilers.
-Within the residential sector, additional detail regarding bioenergy allows for more accurate modelling of the historical and projected use of biogas digesters to meet home energy needs, as well as the use of bioethanol and other liquids in cooking stoves and household heating equipment.
+The second step is choosing the technologies to supply the end-use service demand.
+For each end-use, there is a detailed set of technologies available in the model, as shown in Figure 3.10 ▷ Major categories of technologies by end-use sub-sector in buildings.
+Most of the technology options are modelled in tiers, representing varying levels of energy efficiency and associated investment costs.
+Additionally, there is a possibility to switch fuels and technologies, whereby heat pumps could be used for space heating instead of gas boilers, for example.
+Within the residential sector, additional detail regarding bioenergy allows for the more accurate modelling of the historical and projected use of biogas digesters to meet home energy needs, as well as the use of bioethanol and other liquids in cookstoves and household heating equipment.

-The technology choice is made based on relative costs, efficiencies of the technologies and policy constraints, if any.
-The share of technologies is allocated by a Weibull function based on their specific costs per unit of service demand supplied, which includes investment costs, operating and maintenance costs, and fuel costs.
-For example, the relative economic competitiveness of a heat pump versus a gas boiler for space heating will differ depending on the building service demand for heating, which impact the importance of investment costs relative to operational costs.
-This service demand is influenced by the building type, and therefore its efficiency, as well as climate.
-The routine allocates the different technologies to satisfy the new service demand for every year over the model horizon.
-This allocation is subject to upper and lower boundaries, reflecting real-world constraints such as technology availability and adoption, policies, and market barriers.
+Over the projection horizon, the technology choice is based on technologies' relative costs, their efficiencies, and any relevant policy constraints in that region.
+Technology shares are allocated by a Weibull function that accounts for each technology's costs per unit of service demand supplied, which includes investment costs, operation and maintenance costs and fuel costs.
+For example, the relative economic competitiveness of a heat pump versus a gas boiler for space heating differs depending on the building's service demand for heating, which impacts the importance of investment costs relative to operational costs.
+The model routine allocates different technologies to satisfy the additional service demand each year over the model horizon.
+This allocation is subject to upper and lower boundaries, reflecting real-world constraints such as technology availability, policies and market barriers.